Gustav Adolf Wilhelm von Ingenheim: Biography

+Franz (* 13 April 1846; † 6 June 1919) married Huberta von Francken-Sierstorpff.
+Franz descendants remain the only Counts of Ingenheim.
+Eugénie de Thierry was the granddaughter of Wilhelmine, Gräfin von Lichtenau.
+As a result, the King banned him from Berlin, cutting off the funds that were necessary to continue his collecting.
+He remained in Rome until 1833.

 Some of the works he had already acquired were sold to museums.
 The remainder were kept at the Villa Ingenheim in Potsdam.
 In 1883, the collection was transferred to Castle Reisewitz, which had been purchased by his widow.
 The castle was looted in 1945, and the collection was scattered.
 Few of the works have been accounted for.